Blender vs Mixer (Differences & When to Use)

 In addition, both these appliances can be useful in making homemade butter.
 You can expect either a blender or a mixer to be effective in churning cream or even making ice cream.

 There are many more uses for blenders and mixers.
-But what is most important is understanding the main purpose of each machine.
+But what is most important is understanding the blender vs mixer.

 When in doubt, follow this simple rule of thumb: